7terminals/puppet-nginx/README.markdown

 ####`config`

 This parameter specifies the nginx.conf file to be placed in the nginx configuration directory.
 This is main configuration file for nginx.
-This file must be in the files directory in the caller module.
+If specified, this file must be in the files directory in the caller module.

+The default configuration file that is installed by default will allow you to put any valid nginx configuration file in /etc/nginx/conf.d/.
+By default, no files are placed here, and hence, nginx will not open any port.

 Limitations